 Having regard to this regulatory evolution and its implementation, the Med Atlantic Ecobonus (MAE) Action, which is an institutional study co-financed by the European Union (EU), has undertaken a comprehensive analysis on the potential use of eco-incentives measures to stimulate sustainable freight transport services, both in the current TEN-T framework as well as in the future Connecting Europe Facility (CEF) mechanism for the 2021-2027 period.
 It is also worth noting that the approach is aimed at EU level.
 Therefore adaptable to all EU regions and all modes of transport.

-As a result, the MAE Action formulates an approach to eco-incentives based on common principles at EU level and delivers an ex-ante analysis demonstrating the impact of such a measure for the particular case of the Motorways of the Sea market servicing alternative routes for the road transport sector in the Atlantic and West Mediterranean regions.
+As a result, the MAE Action formulates an approach to eco-incentives based on common principles at EU level and delivers an ex-ante analysis demonstrating the impact of such a measure for the particular case of the Motorways of the Sea market servicing alternative routes for the road transport sector in the Atlantic and Western Mediterranean regions.

 The example takes on board the recommendations of the Sulphur Directive to avoid negative effects on modal (back) shift as a direct consequence of the increase in the price of the maritime ticket.